eriklax/castaway/README.md

    `python castaway.py`

-2. Open Google Chrome and browse to http://127.0.0.1:8000/backend, enable casting (page should turn green, reload in worst case) and the minimize window (it must be kept open).
+2. Open Google Chrome and browse to http://127.0.0.1:8000/backend, enable casting (page should turn green, reload in worst case) and then minimize the window (it must be kept open).

    `open -a 'Google Chrome' http://127.0.0.1:8000/backend`